Task dependent Deep LDA pruning of neural networks: Task-dependent Deep Fisher LDA Pruning

-As opposed to normal conv layers, pure FC structures can be considered as special CNNs where each neuron is a stack of 1*1 filters with one 1*1 output feature map.
-Such structures do not have pooling layers in-between (or equivalently, with pooling kernels of size 1*1).
-As for a CNN-connected FC layer, it can also be treated as a special conv layer where the 2D convolution kernel, pooling kernel and pooling stride are of the same size as one input feature map.
-Instead of max pooling, the pooling layer selects the center.
-Thus, max switches are not necessary when unpooling for FC structures.
-Re-structured in this way, the final utility can be successfully passed back across dense layers.
-For modular structures, the idea is the same except that we need to trace dependencies (apply deconvolution) for different scales in a group-wise manner.
-Our full net pruning, (re)training, and testing is efficient given the wide availability of end-to-end deep learning libraries.
+Fig.~\ref{fig:prunedemo} provides a high level view of cross-layer task utility tracing.
+To extend the deconv idea to FC layers, we consider FC layers as special conv structures where a layer's input and weights are considered as stacks of $1\times1$ conv feature maps and filters (completely overlapped as shown in the bubble cloud in Fig.~\ref{fig:prunedemo}).
+One difference is that FC structures do not have pooling layers in-between and no unpooling max switches are needed.
+Therefore, in a similar manner to normal conv layers, task utility can be successfully passed backwards across fully connected structures via deconv.
+For modular structures, the idea is the same except that we need to trace dependencies, i.e. apply deconvolution, for different scales in a group-wise manner.
+Our full net pruning, (re)training, and testing are done end-to-end and are thus supported by most deep learning frameworks.